-The Company's principal financial assets are portfolio investments and bank balances.
-The credit risk associated with other receivables is considered to be minimal as the balances are due from counterparties with no history of default.
+The Company's principal financial assets are portfolio investments and cash and cash equivalents.
+The credit risk associated with other receivables is considered to be acceptable as the balances are held with counterparties of suitable reputation and size and with no history of default to date.

-The Company seeks to limit the level of credit risk on the cash balances by only depositing surplus liquid funds at counterparty banks with high credit ratings.

-The credit risk associated with portfolio investments is considered minimal.
+The Company seeks to limit the level of credit risk on cash and cash equivalents by only depositing surplus liquid funds at counterparty banks with investment grade credit ratings where possible.
+The credit risk associated with portfolio investments is considered acceptable.